IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/supported-plugins.md

-At the moment, iecf supports only *communication plugins*.
+At the moment, iotkit-comm supports only *communication plugins*.
 The following communication plugins are supported:

 * {@link module:plugins/mqtt}
 * {@link module:plugins/zmqpubsub}